komali2/blog/content/posts/bootcamp-job-search.md

 3. [Submitting resumes]({{< relref "#the-resume-send" >}}) 40%
 4. [Studying]({{< relref "#studying" >}}) 10%

-Each of the above items is a link into a detailed brekadown of what each task is and why it should take the above given percentage of your time.
+Each of the above items is a link into a detailed breakdown of what each task is and why it should take the above given percentage of your time.